! -- Add floating chat box -->Skip to Main Content

 Controlled Clinical Trial:

 A work that reports on a clinical trial involving one or more test treatments, at least one control treatment, specified outcome measures for evaluating the studied intervention, and a bias-free method for assigning patients to the test treatment.
 The treatment may be drugs, devices, or procedures studied for diagnostic, therapeutic, or prophylactic effectiveness.
-Control measures include placebos, active medicine, no-treatment, dosage forms and regimens, historical comparisons, etc.
+Control measures include placebos, active medicine, no-treatment, dosage forms and regimens, historical comparisons, etc. When randomization using mathematical techniques, such as the use of a random numbers table, is employed to assign patients to test or control treatments, the trial is characterized as a RANDOMIZED CONTROLLED TRIAL

 Randomized Controlled Trial: